 In fact, the British Medical Journal has published a research paper detailing how bad being a doctor is for your health.

 Being a doctor isn’t exactly a fast-track to a fancy life.

 I know this sounds all discouraging and what not, but the point of this article isn’t so much as to why being a doctor sucks.
 It’s to tell you that being a doctor would really suck, if you came into Medicine for the wrong reasons and with unrealistic expectations.

 If you’re considering medicine because you got straight As and didn’t know what to do with your life, your mum told you so, or because you think you’re going to be earning some good money down the road, do think again.

-The author is a specialist in training in SingaporeEver want to ask a Senior everything about his/her experience?
+The author is a specialist in training in Singapore[Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!